chasenyc/cs-job-advice/github/fullstack-projects.md

 * [Trello](https://trello.com)

 The possibilities are endless but these are some places to look for potential ideas or just to get you brainstorming.

+## Smaller Projects

+If a full-stack project is daunting for you right now, that is also okay.
+This can be daunting for a variety of reasons, from not having enough time to not feeling that you know enough to create a full stack website, or even that you have already built one.
+Regardless, there are still great additions to a GitHub portfolio that you can do, some of which are on the much simpler side, these will not only round out what potential employers see of you but hopefully also be an opportunity for learning more.
+The options here are really endless but Below is a few potential options to get your mind going as to what is possible.

+### A simple testing framework
+This is a great project I found used in a book called [Secrets of a JavaScript Ninja](https://www.manning.com/books/secrets-of-the-javascript-ninja).
+The basic concept is extremely simple in that you are creating a small package that tests assertions, in the first and most basic step you are just checking equality and outputting success or failures.
+The benefit of very iterative projects is that you are able to put something up on GitHub that works quickly.
+You can continue to iterate on it but it is an easy talking point and easy to have something to show almost immediately.

+### Other Ideas

+This section will continue to be filled in with more detail but for the time being some of these are great opportunities
+- Simple game clone (i.e. Asteroids, Flappy Bird, CLI Chess)
+- Lightweight ORM
+- A web scrapper
+- Front end only website hitting APIs

 ## Resources
 * [donnemartin / system-design-primer](https://github.com/donnemartin/system-design-primer)